'There was never a genius without a tincture of madness'—Aristotle

 When I attempted to explain to him the note, the usher was too busy to address my concern.
 The opera had been continuing and the employees of the theatre were occupied with their nightly duties.
 I returned to my seat to discover that the Lady Grünewald was performing her role Lucia.
 She was simply dramatic in her thespian talent expressed so eloquently.

 I was surprised by her powerful voice, but at first, I did not want to equate the opera to the incident with the note and I had waited anxiously for her fabulous finish.
+I had decided to dismiss for the nonce the contents of the note.

 Therefore, I remained in my seat, as the second act of the opera continued without interruption.
 After several minutes had transpired and the Lady Grünewald had finished, I rose to my feet to investigate the theatre.
+I could not suppress my unremitting concern for the safety of the audience much longer.

 The question I had was he a stranger or a mere acquaintanceship of one of the individuals of the audience or actors for that matter?